-Don has worked on projects in 41 states and interacted closely with numerous federal agencies including the Environmental Protection Agency (EPA).
-In 2001, he was nominated by the Western Governors’ Association to become assistant administrator for air and radiation at the EPA but ultimately decided to remain in private practice.
-During the Clinton administration, Don worked extensively with White House administrators regarding global climate change.
+Don has worked on projects in 41 states and five foreign countries.
+He has interacted closely with numerous state and federal agencies including the Environmental Protection Agency (EPA) and the Department of Justice.
+In 2001, Don was nominated by the Western Governors’ Association to become assistant administrator for air and radiation at the EPA but ultimately decided to remain in private practice.
+He has interfaced with various White House administrations and agencies regarding global climate change.

-Previously in his career, Don served as the deputy general counsel for Tronox, Inc. (formerly Kerr-McGee Chemical Company) and had oversight responsibility for litigation, environmental matters and corporate issues.
+Previously in his career, Don served as the deputy general counsel for Tronox, Inc., a multi-national chemical company with operations throughout the world.
+In this role, he had oversight responsibility for litigation, environmental matters and corporate issues.

 Don earned his Bachelor of Arts and Juris Doctor from the University of Oklahoma.
 He is licensed by the Oklahoma and Texas Bar Associations and is an American College of Environmental Lawyers Fellow.
 He frequently writes and lectures throughout the United States on a variety of energy and environmental issues.